 “You can tell whether a man is clever by his answers.
 You can tell whether a man is wise by his questions.”

-A couple of weeks ago I posted an article with 3 questions that can help you to cut the irrelevant stuff out of your life.
+A couple of weeks ago I posted an article that can help you to cut the irrelevant stuff out of your life.
 Today I would like to share five more questions that can help you to make 2011 a happier, simpler and lighter year.

 1. If I was just told that I had to go away for a conference or vacation tomorrow and it would last for a whole week then what would I spend today doing?